Get

 Overview of Sisal Rope

 Sisal rope is made from the fibers of the agave plant that are woven together to create rope.
-It looks just like rope made from other materials and is a great natural material to use for cat scratching posts.
+It looks just like rope made from other materials, and as long as it is untreated, it is a great natural material to use for cat scratching posts.
 It has a coarse texture that is more durable than sisal fabric, and it can be easily cut with scissors or knife blades.
-It is also lightweight yet strong, has good resistance to abrasion and chemicals, such as alkalis and acids, and because of its natural fibers, it is non-toxic.
+It is also lightweight yet strong, has good resistance to abrasion and chemicals, such as alkalis and acids, and because of its natural fibers, the untreated product is non-toxic.
 Sisal rope comes in multiple sizes and colors to suit any project or application, although the natural color is tan, white, or gray, depending on the agave species used.

 Best for: Cat owners and DIYers who are looking for a long-lasting, durable material that can withstand scratching and clawing from cats.